 - At least 55 years of age and live in suburban Cook County (Excludes Chicago)

-- Can volunteer at least 15 hours per week
+- Can volunteer at approximately 15 hours per week

 - Have a limited income (in order to be eligible for the hourly stipend and other compensation)